shane0/shane0.github.io/docs/index.md

 ![lint](https://github.com/shane0/shane0.github.io/actions/workflows/markdownlint.yml/badge.svg)
 ![tests](https://github.com/shane0/shane0.github.io/actions/workflows/run-tests.yml/badge.svg)

+## anapanasati

-!!! success "anapanasati meditation steps"
+!!! success "my daily meditation: anapanasati meditation"
     - this meditation uses the breath as a support
     - the book [How to Focus](#how-to-focus) is a good introduction to anapanasati
     - there are 16 steps divided in 4 layers: body, feeling, mind, all phenomena